100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 Fees and funding

-Our tuition fee for UK/EU students starting full-time study in 2018/19 is £9,250 per year.
+Our tuition fee for UK students starting full-time study in 2024/25 is still to be confirmed.
+For an indication, our tuition fees for UK students starting this course in 2023/24 are £9,250 per year.

-† If your course is studied over more than one academic year then your tuition fees may increase in subsequent years in line with inflation and/or Government regulations.
+If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

 Health and social care funding